 - Tamarind seeds are used in preparation of eye drops for dry eye syndrome

 - An excellent source of antioxidant for fighting free radicals and help to fight against cancer

 - Juice extract from tamarind flowers is used to the treat haemorrhoids

-- Tamarind is used as a blood purifier
+- Tamarind works as a blood purifier

 - Use to treat pregnancy-related vomiting and nausea